Džemal Berberović

-Džemal Berberović ([berběːroʋitɕ]; born 5 November 1981) is a retired Bosnian professional footballer who played as a right back.
+Džemal Berberović ([berběːroʋitɕ]; born 5 November 1981) is a Bosnian former professional footballer who played as a right-back.

 Club career

-Berberović started his career at FK Sarajevo.
-At age 22, he signed with German club Bayer Leverkusen, but did not play in official matches.
+Berberović started his career at hometown club Sarajevo.
+At age 22, he signed with German club Bayer Leverkusen, but did not play in any official matches.
 In January 2005, he returned for six months to Bosnia and Herzegovina.
-Berberović played for and captained FK Sarajevo in the Bosnian-HerzegovinianPremier League before he moved to Litex Lovech in June 2005.
-In January 2009, he was transferred to the Turkish Süper Lig team Denizlispor.
-In June 2010, he moved back to Litex Lovech.
-In July 2011, he was transferred to the German 2.
+Berberović played for and captained Sarajevo in the Bosnian Premier League before he moved to Litex Lovech in June 2005.
+In January 2009, he was transferred to the Turkish Süper Lig side Denizlispor.
+In June 2010, he moved back to Litex.
+In July 2011, he was transferred to 2.
 Bundesliga club MSV Duisburg.

 International career

-He has made some very important appearances for the Bosnia and Herzegovina national under-21 football team.
+Berberović has made some very important appearances for the Bosnia and Herzegovina U21 national team.
 He made his senior debut for Bosnia and Herzegovina in a February 2003 friendly match away against Wales and has earned a total of 33 caps, scoring no goals.
 His final international was a June 2010 friendly against Germany.

 Berberović concluded his international career on 29 July 2010.